erichsu7/scaling_api/README.md

 ## Technical Overview

 This app is built on Rails.
-The controller passes the get request query parameters to the Scaler model, which performs all of the calculations.
+The controller passes the get request query parameters to the `Scaler` model, which performs all of the calculations.

 ### Controller
+The controller initializes a Scaler object with the query parameters (`image_dimensions` and `bounding_box`).
+After the scaler object performs the scaling, the new dimensions are rendered as JSON.

+#### Validations
+The controller validates presence of both `image_dimensions` and `bounding_box` parameters.

 ### Model
+The `Scaler` model accepts `image_dimension` and `bounding_box` as strings.
+Then, the model parses the strings into arrays and performs the `scale_dimensions` operation.

 #### Validations
+The model checks if the `image_dimensions` are passed as pairs and if they are all integers.
+Also, it checks if two `bounding_box` dimensions are supplied and if they're both integers.